 Getting to Know the World of Whiskey

-Whiskey is for real men.
+A real man drinks whiskey.
 If that drink has always intrigued you, you might find it daunting to try.
 Too many brands and varieties, terms and ways to drink, not to mention strong opinions about how-to’s and all – the world can get complicated out there.
-First off, whiskey is a generic word for distilled spirits produced from grain mash.
-Three types of whiskey are Rye, Bourbon and Scotch, all them tasting and looking pretty similar.
+First of all, whiskey is a generic term that refers to any distilled spirit made from grain mash.
+Scotch, Bourbon and Rye are all types of whiskey, which means they will more or less taste and look similar.
 But they do have differences – four, to be exact – and they are location of distillation, type of grain used, type of cask used, and length of aging.

 Subtypes of Whiskey